hjwp/www.obeythetestinggoat.com/content/testing-docker-with-pytest.md

 Title: Test-Driving a docker-based Postgres service using py.test
 Date: 2014-07-20 10:39
 Tags: Docker, py.test, integration tests
+Status: draft
 Author: Harry
-Summary: <p>We've been experimenting with docker and py.test with integrated tests.
+Summary: <p>We've been experimenting with Docker and py.test with integrated tests.
 Is there any sense of writing unit tests here?</p>

 We've been working on incorporating a Postgres database service into PythonAnywhere, and we decided to make it into a bit of a standalone project.
-The shiny is that we're using docker to containerise postgres servers for our users, and while we were at it we thought we'd try a bit of a different approach to testing.
+The shiny is that we're using Docker to containerise Postgres servers for our users, and while we were at it we thought we'd try a bit of a different approach to testing.
 I'd be interested in feedback -- what do you like, what might you do differently?

-## Context:  A docker-based postgres service
+## Context:  A Docker-based Postgres service

-The objective is to build a service that, on demand, will spin up a docker container with postgres running on it, and listening on a particular port.
+The objective is to build a service that, on demand, will spin up a Docker container with Postgres running on it, and listening on a particular port.
 The service is going to be controlled by a web API.
-We've got Flask to run the web service, docker-py to control containers, and ansible to provision servers.
+We've got Flask to run the web service, docker-py to control containers, and Ansible to provision servers.

 ## A single loop of integrated tests

 Normally we use a "double-loop" TDD process, with an outside loop of functional tests that use selenium to interact with our web app, and an inner loop of more isolated unit tests.
-For our development of the Postgres service, we still have the outer loop of functional tests -- selenium tests that log into the site via a browser, and test the service from the perspective of the user -- clicking through the right buttons on our UI and seeing if they can get a console that connects to a new postgres service.
+For our development of the Postgres service, we still have the outer loop of functional tests -- selenium tests that log into the site via a browser, and test the service from the perspective of the user -- clicking through the right buttons on our UI and seeing if they can get a console that connects to a new Postgres service.

-But for the inner loop we were in a green field -- this wasn't going to be another app in our monolithic django project, we wanted it to be a standalone service, one that you could package up and use in another context.
+But for the inner loop we were in a green field -- this wasn't going to be another app in our monolithic Django project, we wanted it to be a standalone service, one that you could package up and use in another context.
 It would provide all its services via an API, and need no knowledge of the rest of PythonAnywhere.
 So how should we write the self-contained tests for this app?
 Should it, in turn, have a double loop?
-Relying on isolated unit tests only felt like a waste of time -- after all, the whole app was basically a thin wrapper that hooks up a web service to a series of docker commands.
+Relying on isolated unit tests only felt like a waste of time -- after all, the whole app was basically a thin wrapper that hooks up a web service to a series of Docker commands.
 All boundaries.
 Isolated unit tests would end up being all mocks.
 And from a TDD-process point of view, because we'd never actually used docker-py before, we didn't know its API, so we wouldn't know what mocks to write before we'd actually decided what the code was going to look like, and tried it out.
 And trying it out would involve either running one of the PythonAnywhere FTs (super-slow, so a tediously and onerous feedback loop), or with manual tests, with all the uncertainty that implies.

-So instead, it felt like starting with an intermeditate-level layer of integrated tests might be best: we've already got our top-level UI layer tests in the form of functional tests.
+So instead, it felt like starting with an intermediate-level layer of integrated tests might be best: we've already got our top-level UI layer tests in the form of functional tests.
 The next level down was the API level -- does calling this particular URL on the API actually give us a working container?

 ## An example test